How to Stay Fit and Hydrated in the South

 Attire Choices Make a Difference In More Ways Than One

 Finally, your exercise attire can impact your hydration and overall performance.
 Try to avoid clothing that restricts your movement or restricts natural sweating.
 Sweat-wicking clothing can help keep you cool in hotter weather.
 Also, form-fitting clothing helps protect you from snags and other issues while exercising, summer or not.
+Even though it’s hot, remember to wear any needed protective gear like knee sleeves for HIIT workouts or a helmet when biking.
 Perhaps you want to look your best, but you can’t forget about practical exercise attire, either.
 You also want to ensure your clothes are helping prevent full exposure to the sun to avoid sunspots or damage to the skin.

 Why Exercise and Hydration Remain Important During Summer